julius-momanyi-kanani/airbnb-clone-project/README.md

 7. **Docker**: Containerization tool for consistent development and deployment environments.

 8. **CI/CD Pipelines**: Automated pipelines for testing and deploying code changes.

+## Team Roles and Responsibilities
+1. **Business Analyst**
+   * Acts as the bridge between stakeholders and the technical team.
+Responsible for gathering, analyzing, and documenting business requirements and ensuring they align with the project’s goals.

+2. **Product Owner**
+   * Represents the customer or end-user.
+Owns the product vision, prioritizes the product backlog, and ensures the development team delivers maximum value in alignment with business needs.

+3. **Project Manager**
+   * Oversees planning, execution, and delivery of the project.
+Manages timelines, resources, risks, and communication between team members and stakeholders.

+4. **UI/UX Designer**
+   * Focuses on user experience and interface design.
+Creates wireframes, prototypes, and design systems to ensure the product is intuitive, accessible, and visually appealing.

+5. **Software Architect**
+   * Defines the high-level structure of the system, makes critical technology choices, and ensures scalability, security, and performance of the software.

+6. **Software Developers**
+   * Write and maintain the codebase.
+They implement features, fix bugs, and work closely with the architect and QA to ensure proper integration and functionality.

+7. **Quality Assurance (QA) Engineers**
+   * Responsible for identifying bugs and ensuring the product meets quality standards through manual and automated testing processes.

+8. **Test Automation Engineers**
+   * Specialized QA engineers who develop and maintain automated test scripts to ensure efficient, repeatable testing across builds.

+9. **DevOps Engineer**
+   * Manages infrastructure, deployment pipelines, and system monitoring.
+Ensures seamless integration and delivery of code through CI/CD and maintains system reliability in production.

+10. **Backend Developer**
+    * Focuses on server-side logic, database interactions, and integration of APIs.
+Ensures that the application performs well under load and handles data securely.

+11. **Database Administrator (DBA)**
+    * Manages and maintains the database systems.
+Ensures data integrity, optimal performance, backups, and security of the project’s data.